prophile/typ-report/sections/design.md

 opposed to Paterson's automaton representation, there is one important optimisation to make.
 Theoretically, a product with a unit -- for example, composition with the identity arrow -- is identity up to isomorphism; however, practically speaking it comes with a runtime cost[^cost].

 It is convenient to have a separate constructor which can be understood to be equivalent to the arrow with unit-state, but which allows a more efficient representation at runtime -- in particular, the memory does not grow for every non-stateful computation in the network.

-This representation is given in Figure\ \ref{fig:existentialStateOpt}, using GADT syntax\cite{gadts}.
-This forms the foundation of my implementation, with the actual proofs for the various instances given in Appendix\ \ref{apx:proofs}.
+This representation is given in Figure\
+\ref{fig:existentialStateOpt}, using GADT syntax\cite{gadts}, and
+it forms the foundation of my implementation, with the proofs for the various instances given in Appendix\ \ref{apx:proofs}.

 \begin{figure}
 \begin{lstlisting}